Baptouuuu/Sy/docs/View-engine.md

 ```
 The first parameter of `setListWrapper` is the viewscreen name where the layout is located, and the second one is for the layout it belongs to.
 It's needed so you can reuse the same list name in different viewscreens.

-With this code, when the engine will retrieve a wrapper for a layout node, if the defined name on the node matches the one you registered, the factory will return the instance of `Wrapper` instead of [`Sy.View.Layout`](../src/View/Layout.js).
+With this code, when the engine will retrieve a wrapper for a list node, if the defined name on the node matches the one you registered, the factory will return the instance of `Wrapper` instead of [`Sy.View.List`](../src/View/Layout.js).
 So you can add your custom methods to a wrapper.

 ## Rendering